yudha1121/Readme/README.md

 robot robot
 ```

-- Running daily test
+- `Running daily test`
-> Note : Daily test is useful for send daily report and usually this test is condition general of customer behavior
+> Note : Daily test is useful for send daily report and usually this test is general condition of customer behavior

 > SH File :
 ```sh